drjoms/steamtrades-tools/README.md

 first time you insert ypurs - you dont need to insert it again. just hit enter when it akss you for your URL. it is already remembered.

-once app finished - you will know if games you want
+once app finished - you will know which games he has - you want.
+You will know which games you have - he wants. if any.

+Little bonus. if you tun app with: python  appname l

+it will try to see if other guy has games on Linux. and tell you which one he has on actual linux.
+It will give a few false positives very likely.
+Just look at URL vs name of game.